matttelliott-flosports/bootstrap/site/content/docs/4.3/utilities/z-index.md

 ---
 layout: docs
-title: Visibility
+title: Z-index (FloSports)
-description: Control the visibility, without modifying the display, of elements with visibility utilities.
+description: Control the z-index of elements with utility classes.
 group: utilities
 ---

 Set the `z-index` of elements with our z-index utilities.
-It is generally recommended that these classes be used sparingly in applications as they create new [stacking contexts](1) which can lead to difficult situations in complex apps; restructuring html is usually prefered
+It is generally recommended that these classes be used sparingly in applications as they create new **[stacking contexts][1]** which can lead to difficult situations in complex apps; restructuring html is usually prefered

 Apply `.z-$value`